-Altitude sickness occurs when a person travels to a high altitude without gradually acclimatizing.
-It is most prevalent at 8,000 feet or higher and results from a shortage of oxygen.
+Altitude sickness occurs when a person travels to a high altitude — usually above 8,000 feet — without gradually acclimatizing.
+Symptoms such as weakness and nausea result from a lack of oxygen.
+It can lead to life-threatening complications.

 Altitude sickness is also known as acute mountain sickness, altitude illness, hypobaropathy, Acosta disease, puna, and soroche.

 The condition generally occurs at altitudes higher than 8,000 feet (ft), or 2,500 meters (m), and is usually due to a lack of oxygen.
 A person who is not used to high altitudes is most at risk of developing altitude sickness.
 The condition is not to be taken lightly and can lead to serious complications.

 The severity of symptoms depends on several factors, including: